 • Stay Hydrated and Sun Safe: Drink plenty of water and wear sunscreen to protect against dehydration and sunburn.

-• Know How to Signal for Help: Familiarize yourself with signaling methods and know how to call for help in an emergency.
-Carry a whistle or other signaling device.
+• Know How to Signal for Help: Familiarize yourself with signalling methods and know how to call for help in an emergency.
+Carry a whistle or other signalling device.

 • Stay Sober: Avoid consuming alcohol or drugs as they will impair your judgment and will increase risk-taking behaviour.